zaki-m-khan/Census-Income-Prediction/README.md

 ## 🧠 Project Summary

 This project uses 32,000+ anonymized U.S. Census records to build a machine learning model that predicts whether an individual earns more than $50K annually.
-The goal was to evaluate and compare different classification algorithms and tune them to achieve strong performance metrics—while understanding the balance between underfitting and overfitting.
+The goal was to evaluate and compare different classification algorithms and tune them to achieve strong performance metrics while understanding the balance between underfitting and overfitting.

 ---